 Involvement with critical care organizations, groups, societies, meetings, publications, etc. | N/A | Yes |

-Passing score on the Neurocritical Care RFP written exam. | Yes | Yes* |
+Passing score on the Neurocritical Care RFPD written exam. | Yes | Yes* |

-Approved RFP application. | Yes | Yes** |
+Approved RFPD application. | Yes | Yes** |

-* Preliminary submission of a letter for the clinical practice track, detailing current practices and neurocritical care responsibilities, is required to confirm candidate eligibility before taking the exam.
+* Preliminary submission of a letter for the clinical practice track, detailing current practices and neurocritical care responsibilities, is required to confirm candidate eligibility before taking the written exam.

 Graduates of a Neurocritical Care fellowship are eligible to take the Neurocritical Care RFP written examination prior to completing their residency.
 Upon passing the examination, candidates may receive a letter indicating they are "Tracking towards RFP."
 After successfully passing the ABNS Oral Board examination, with a focus on Neurocritical Care, and achieving board certification, they may submit their RFP application for review.
 Candidates have a three-year window from the date of board certification to submit their RFP application.